westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

 sdd      host-managed
 ```

-The output of *lsblk* can also be formatted as needed using the `-o` option.
-For
+The output of *lsblk* can be formatted by using the `-o` option.
+For example,
-instance, the following command will display block device names, size and zone
+the following command will display block device names, size, and zone model.
-model.

 ```plaintext
 # lsblk -o NAME,SIZE,ZONED